-Fur Change in Dogs - AniForte UK
+Navigating Seasonal Fur Changes in Dogs: Tips for Pet Owners - AniForte UK

-Fur Change in Dogs
+What Is Fur Change in Dogs?

 Older dogs usually shed more than younger dogs, castrated dogs more than uncastrated dogs and bitches often loose fur before the heat.
 Dogs with a strong undercoat also loose more hair during fur change.
 Some breeds, such as poodles, don't have a natural fur change process.
 Their hair just keeps growing and has to be shorn or trimmed regularly.